networkmachinery/networkmachinery-operators/CONTRIBUTING.md

 ### Write Documentation

-networkmachinery-sflow could always use more documentation, whether as part of the official networkmachinery-sflow docs, in docstrings, or even on the web in blog posts, articles, and such.
+networkmachinery-operators could always use more documentation, whether as part of the official networkmachinery-operators docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/zanetworker/networkmachinery-sflow/issues.
+The best way to send feedback is to file an issue at https://github.com/networkmachinery/networkmachinery-operators/issues.

 If you are proposing a feature: